andraugust/andraugust.github.io/neural-style-transfer.md

 Qualitatively, color transfer happens in block1, brush-stroke transfer happens in block3, and 'swirl' transfer happens in block5.

 In general we'd like to transfer style at multiple spatial scales, so we'll measure $$X$$ at multiple layers and compute the corresponding $$G$$s and $$\tilde{G}$$s, then sum the loss for each layer and apply gradient descent.
-In terms of implementation, we get multiple layer output Using
+In terms of implementation, we get multiple layer output using
 ```python
 layers_names = ['block1_conv1', 'block4_conv1']
 layer_outputs = [model.get_layer(l).output for l in layers_names]